StellarSecurity-Packages/stellar-antivirus-sdk-java/README.md

 * Send hashes to your **Stellar Antivirus backend API** in **batches**
 * Get back verdicts (CLEAN / INFECTED / SUSPICIOUS / UNKNOWN)

-You wire this up to your own backend (or the official Stellar Antivirus cloud when ready).

 ## Quick start

 ```java